pygame-community/pygame-ce/docs/reST/ref/display.rst

    It is harmless to call this more than once, repeated calls have no effect.

-   .. versionchanged:: 2.5.0 ``wayland`` is now supported instead of just xwayland
+   .. versionchanged:: 2.5.0 the manylinux wheels distributed by us now support the ``wayland`` videodriver

    .. ## pygame.display.init ##